MacBookProne/AustriaPy/README.md

-this is a repo for my program i made in Austria
+This is a repository for my program i made in Austria.